oktadev/okta-blog/_source/_posts/2022-01-04-angular-auth0-quickly.md

 - [A Quick Guide to Angular and GraphQL](/blog/2021/10/22/angular-graphql)

 [{% img blog/angular-auth0/angular-mini-book.jpg alt:"The Angular Mini-Book" width:"100" %}{: .pull-right }](https://www.infoq.com/minibooks/angular-mini-book/)
 I [just published a mini-book book on Angular](https://raibledesigns.com/rd/entry/the_angular_mini_book_1) that might interest you too.
 It's called [The Angular Mini-Book](https://www.infoq.com/minibooks/angular-mini-book/) and is available as a free download from InfoQ.
-It's a tutorial-style book that shows you how to develop a bare-bones application, test it, and deploy it.
+The book is written tutorial-style and shows you how to develop a bare-bones application, test it, and deploy it.
 Then you'll move on to adding Bootstrap, Angular Material, continuous integration, and authentication.
-Spring Boot is a popular framework for building REST APIs.
-You'll learn how to integrate Angular with Spring Boot and use security best practices like HTTPS and a content security policy.
+You'll also learn how to integrate Angular with Spring Boot (a popular REST API framework) and use security best practices like HTTPS and a content security policy.

-If you liked this tutorial, chances are you like others we publish.
+If you liked this tutorial, chances are you'll like others we publish.
 Please follow [Auth0](https://twitter.com/auth0) and [OktaDev](https://twitter.com/oktadev) on Twitter to get notified when we publish new developer tutorials.